Cratis/Samples/.github/instructions/vertical-slices.instructions.md

 - There are 2 types of constraints:
     - Unique value per event source - ensures that a value is unique for a given event source.
 It needs to include all event types that can produce the value, and event types that can remove the value.
     - Unique event type - ensures that an event type is only produced once for a given `EventSourceId`.
+- On<>() methods are used to specify a property on an event and it does not handle complex expressions.

 Example for unique property based on multiple event types: